shivam6862/Learning-DevOps/4.Roadmap-to-learn-CI-CD/README.md

+# Learning Continuous Integration and Continuous

 Certainly!
 Learning Continuous Integration and Continuous Delivery (CI/CD) involves understanding the principles, mastering the relevant tools, and gaining practical experience.
 Below is a roadmap to guide you through the process:

+## Roadmap to guide you through the process

 ### 1. **Understand CI/CD Principles:**